Students Shine When Given Chance to Create Individual PE Workouts

-McClennon’s students wear the adidas Zone for IHT Spirit wrist heart rate monitors during class.
+McClennon’s students wear the IHT Zone wrist heart rate monitors during class.
 Goals are not based on how many repetitions of a particular exercise students can perform but how many minutes they can spend exercising in their target heart rate zones.

 “A lot of those goals were based on what they wanted to see on their heart-rate data,” she explained.
 Through her curriculum, which carries over into the student-develop lesson plans, McClennon emphasizes the overall health benefits of exercising in the target heart rate zone, which is based on a percentage of the student’s maximum heart rate (MHR).

 “To be able to see their data, to see what they are accomplishing, it makes my job easier,” McClennon said.
 “You can look at the data and see if you really did push yourself.
 It’s exciting to see kids getting excited about taking PE.
 We want every kid to be active, want every kid to feel included.”

 Teachers start including students in the lesson planning as early as elementary school.
 In their Tabata-style workout, PE teachers Matt Carpenter and Sarah Harding allow their Klem North Elementary School students design a circuit that focuses on skills they want to improve upon.